mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 impossible: pre-image <- SHA256 <- hash
 </div>

-If we start with a pre-image and then hash it, then of course we will know what the pre-image for the resulting hash is - for example, if I give you the hash `7509e5bda0c762d2bac7f90d758b5b2263fa01ccbc542ab5e3df163be08e6ca9` then you already know that a corresponding SHA256 pre-image is `hello world!`, since we already hashed `hello world!` with SHA256 earlier and it gave this result.
+If we start with a pre-image and then hash it, then of course we already know what the pre-image for the resulting hash is.
+For example, if I give you the hash `7509e5bda0c762d2bac7f90d758b5b2263fa01ccbc542ab5e3df163be08e6ca9` then you already know that a corresponding SHA256 pre-image is `hello world!`, since we already hashed `hello world!` with SHA256 earlier and it gave this result.
 But if I give you `32bd2fb75ea9fdd49c0a9b97b015b47a9cf41f6fc2f773dde97c67bcfc9830c7`